ClarkCheekyKent/CheekyFoveatedDLSS/README.md

 # Cheeky Foveated DLSS

 Reduce the cost of DLSS Super Resolution by concentrating it on the center of the image.
-Available as a **ReShade add-on**, **UEVR plugin**, or experimental **standalone / OptiScaler integration**, for Direct3D 11 and Direct3D 12 games, including VR.
+Available as a **UEVR plugin**, or **standalone integration**, for Vulkan, Direct3D 11 and Direct3D 12 games.
 With DLSS Performance FPS gains of 20%+ are standard, even more with eye tracked headsets which can make the foveated region even smaller.

 This also supports foveating DLSS Neural Resolution (DLSS5), including running it pre-upscale and at lower resolutions (improves performance at a cost of quality).